apache/trafficcontrol/docs/source/admin/traffic_router.rst

 What You Need
 -------------
 #.
 Edge cache deployed in "deep" locations and registered in Traffic Ops
 #.
-A :abbr:`DCZF (Deep Coverage Zone File)` mapping these deep cache hostnames to specific network prefixes (see :ref:`deep-czf` for details)
+A :term:`Deep Coverage Zone File` mapping these deep cache hostnames to specific network prefixes
 #.
-Deep caching parameters in the Traffic Router Profile (see :ref:`ccr-profile` for details):
+Deep caching :term:`Parameters` in the Traffic Router :term:`Profile`

 	- ``deepcoveragezone.polling.interval``
 	- ``deepcoveragezone.polling.url``

+	.. seealso:: See :ref:`tr-profile` for details.

 #.
 Deep Caching enabled on one or more HTTP :term:`Delivery Service`\ s (i.e. 'Deep Caching' field on the :term:`Delivery Service` details page (under :guilabel:`Advanced Options`) set to ``ALWAYS``)